 What else?
 The usual things.
 Set your Padawan up with a set of star charts—maybe the computer programs Cartes du Ciel and Stellarium—and a planisphere and show her/him how to find good stuff.
 Make sure the idea of using a red light at the scope is understood, and give or make your apprentice one.
 Also give Joe or Jane a good beginner’s book, or at least the title of a good one.
 Caution about cleaning optics (in other words, DON’T), and then…and then… You might give the novice a check ride under the stars, but mostly it is time to let your little bird fly.

 Don’t be discouraged if it turns out your novice’s interest in astronomy was a fleeting thing.
-When it comes to being an amateur, many are called but few are chosen.
+When it comes to being an astronomer, many are called but few are chosen.
 It’s a special type of experience, and one that requires real work.
 If you did your job right, though, it’s possible the owner of that Christmas scope will be coming to you next year for advice about a REAL TELESCOPE.